carlostkd/Lumo-Api-V2/README.md

 - Just wait and try again

-Now you are Mater in Proton APIS
+Now you are Master in Proton APIS

 Lumo API and VPN API are now married you get encrypted love and secure connections out of the box!